lu-blue/Your_Daily_Dev_News/README.md

-# Dev News
+# Your Daily Dev News

 ## Introduction
-This assignment is all about building the backend API for a developer news site where users can create articles, comment them and associate them with specific topics.
+This assignment at SDA 2021 of Back-End Module is all about building the backend API for a developer news site where users can create articles, comment them and associate them with specific topics.
 It doesn't require a graphical user interface, so it is enough to be able to make requests and get plain json text responses via curl/Postman.

 ## Learning Objectives
 * Understand the basic structure of a Spring application.